cran/BayesianFROC/README.md

 ## Appendix

 The author add the program to calculate the event that one is diseased under the condition that diagnosis is positive.
-This calculattion would show how we should act and how we use the finite medical resource.

 ``` r